Rayvon Owen

 Rayvon Owen (born June 27, 1991) is an American singer and musician.
-He is notable for appearing on the 14th season of American Idol, where he finished fourth in voting.
-Owen served as the host for TBS's reality competition series The Sims Spark'd.
+He is notable for appearing on the fourteenth season of American Idol, where he finished in fourth place.
+Owen served as the host for the reality competition series The Sims Spark'd.

 Early life

 Rayvon Owen was born in Richmond, Virginia on June 27, 1991.
 He graduated from Henrico High School and Belmont University and worked as a singer and vocal coach.

 Music career

 2014: Early career

 Rayvon has his own music video, "Sweatshirt" which premiered in November 2014.
 He also has a debut EP Cycles.

 2015: American Idol

 He auditioned for the fourteenth season of American Idol with "Wide Awake" by Katy Perry and was chosen for Top 24 and eventually Top 12.
-After being in the bottom three in the top 11, (which guaranteed two people would be eliminated), Owen was deemed safe.
+After being in the bottom three in the top 11 (which guaranteed two people would be eliminated), Owen was deemed safe.
 Owen was in the bottom two for five consecutive weeks, but emerged victorious, thanks to the Idol Twitter Fan Save, where the bottom two perform and fans vote on Twitter for who should advance.
 Owen was the only recipient of the fan save in the entire season earning him the nicknames "Twitter King" and "Comeback Kid".
 Owen finished in fourth place and was included on the Idols Live Tour.